 This isn’t a huge difference, but some experts believe the magnesium in Epsom salts is more quickly excreted through the kidneys than that in magnesium chloride.

 Another bonus: those interested in eliminating toxins will be interested to note that magnesium chloride is used for cellular detoxification and tissue purification.
 In the UK study mentioned above, researchers observed that “78% of patients also showed significant evidence of detoxification of heavy metals following treatment”.2

 Can Transdermal Magnesium Be Taken Orally?

-Our magnesium chloride liquid, spray and gel are designed to be used transdermally.
+Our magnesium chloride liquid, spray, and gel are designed to be used topically.

 There’s certainly great promise for magnesium chloride as an oral supplement, but at Natural Calm we don’t currently sell the product for internal use or providing dosing information.

-Is There a Laxative Effect With Transdermal Magnesium?
+Is There a Laxative Effect When Using Transdermal Magnesium?

 If you’re new to the topic, you may not have heard of magnesium as a laxative.
 Let us explain.

 All magnesium taken to excess causes a laxative effect.
 For most people, this is a welcome side effect; constipation is a common issue.
 But when diarrhea occurs, it means too much magnesium has been taken at one time.
 The body is safely excreting the excess magnesium through the bowels.
 The solution is to take smaller amounts of magnesium at one time.

 Some people can’t get enough magnesium orally without also experiencing an unwanted laxative effect.
 Their bodies move the magnesium through the intestines too quickly, and it isn’t properly absorbed.
 Sometimes (though in our experience, rarely) taking smaller doses of oral magnesium, intermittently, doesn’t solve the problem.